This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 - Recipe

 You only need 5 ingredients to make homemade pimento cheese dip.
 You'll notice that I have not listed salt here at all, because you probably won't need it.
-The cheese and the mayo both have a decent amount of salt.
+See tips below.

 - Sharp cheddar cheese: I like SHARP cheddar for pimento cheese dip and I suggest you invest in a really good one, too.
 I use Tillamook because the flavor is outstanding and it has the perfect texture.
 It holds up in the food processor without disintegrating, giving you nice pops of pure cheddar in every bite.